maialenz/WetPaws/TESTING.md

 but something is not lettig the size get smaller.
     - When testing the responsivness of it, I can see the font-size reducing, but not in higher resolution screens.

+## VALIDATOR:

+---

+- 28/03/2021 - Test result:
+    - The type attribute is unnecessary for JavaScript resources.
+        - I removed the type attribute form them.